-(†) Since the four-year adjusted cohort graduation rate is included in the A-F School Grading System as a bonus point component, Oklahoma has determined to incorporate an additional accountability trigger related to graduation rate for both Priority and Targeted Intervention designations as well as incentives and supports to all Title I schools (Sections 2.D and 2.F).
+(†) Since the four-year adjusted cohort graduation rate is included in the A-F School Grading System as a bonus point component, Oklahoma has determined to incorporate an additional accountability trigger related to graduation rate for Priority designations as well as incentives and supports to all Title I schools (Sections 2.D and 2.F) for the 2015-16 school year.
+For the 2016-17 school year and beyond, the SEA is currently finalizing an agreement with the Joint Policy Center of Oklahoma State University and the University of Oklahoma to research and recommend a new accountability framework for Oklahoma.
+The SEA will request that consideration be given as to how graduation rate can be meaningfully incorporated into the new statewide system of differentiated recognition, accountability, and support.
+Specifically, the SEA will seek to relate graduation rate to school identification under the statewide accountability system and to the identification of priority and focus schools.